eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 However, Approval *doesn't know that*.
 When you cast an approval ballot, it doesn't matter how complex or messy your preferences are.
 You still have to actually *choose* "who is acceptable".
 Who do you "approve" of?
 Whatever that means to you.
 It requires the voters to *project* their preferences down into the dichotomous domain.

 Every voting system requires some sort of lossy projection.
 Ranked systems ask you to eliminate all distance between candidates and report [only the order](../why-condorcet/){:target="_blank"}, which can obscure all acceptability and intensity, and obscure compromise and consensus.
-Range methods like STAR require you to project each candidate onto a 0-5 star rating, which are prone to exaggeration and misrepresentation, and for which the scale is not well defined.
+Range methods like STAR require you to project each candidate onto a 0-5 star rating, which can lose order between some candidates and are prone to exaggeration and misrepresentation, and for which the scale is not well defined.
 Approval instead asks for an unambiguous signal of support: "Do you consent?"
 Consent to be governed.
 Consent to be supported by your vote.
 Consent to be elected.

 If we assume that the ballots are a perfect reflection of reality, then Approval is perfect.
 It's nearly impossible to look at the Approval ballot data and point to a pathology.